RobbingSpree/HLMSH-Novel/character details/Brunhilde Brown.md

 flaws:
 - poor self worth
 - oblivious to the opinions of others
+- demeans herself over perceived failures
+- holds self to a very high standard she applies to no one else
+- heavy and active sleeper

 starting point of the story: neglectful of herself and overly focused on the wellbeing of others